-Taking care of your furnace can go a long way in the months in between furnace service appointments.
-One of the easiest, and essential, ways to care for your furnace is by replacing your furnace filter.
-Having a dirty air filter could contribute to a number of negative problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.
+Taking care of your furnace can go a long way in the time in between furnace service appointments.
+One of the easiest, and essential, ways to care for your furnace is by changing your furnace filter.
+Having a dirty air filter could contribute to a variety of negative issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to determining when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be replaced every month and 3 inch filters need to be replaced every three months, depending on the recommendations of the filter manufacturer.
+1 inch filters typically need to be replaced every month and 3 inch filters should be replaced every three months, based on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it could make sense to switch out your filter more often because of pet dander.
-If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more regularly to help with their symptoms.
+- Home habits: if you have pets in your home, it could make sense to switch out your filter more often due to pet dander.
+If you have someone in the house that has allergies or asthma, consider switching out your home’s air filter more regularly to help ease their symptoms.

-Now you’re possibly wondering how to change your furnace filter.
-Obviously this will differ depending on what furnace you have, but normally:
+Now you’re possibly wondering how to replace your furnace filter.
+Inevitably this will differ depending on what furnace you have, but normally:

-At Wesley Wood Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Wesley Wood Service Experts, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 484-401-7577 or arrange an appointment with us online.

-- When installing the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
+- When installing the new filter, inspect the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the proper direction.
 In nearly all cases, the arrow should point towards the main part (or top) of the furnace.